Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization: Related Work

-Asynchronous FL has been investigated in \cite{xie2019asynchronous,lian2018asynchronous,zheng2017asynchronous, chen2020asynchronous}. \cite{xie2019asynchronous} for the first time analyzed the model convergence of FL under asynchronous arrivals from devices. \cite{lian2018asynchronous} proposed decentralized stochastic gradient descent (SGD) to solve the communication bottleneck that arises in asynchronous FL with a congested server. \cite{zheng2017asynchronous} leveraged efficient approximation techniques to develop a methodology that compensates for uplink transmission delays in asynchronous FL. \cite{chen2020asynchronous} proposed an asynchronous FL framework with feature representation learning at the server and dynamic local update at the clients to handle straggler effects.
-This work is based on a strong assumption in the convergence analysis that the server will select a single device to transmit the global model to and then quickly receive a model update from it to conduct the next aggregation.
+\textbf{Asynchronous FL}: Asynchronous FL has been investigated in \cite{xie2019asynchronous,ma2021fedsa,lian2018asynchronous,zheng2017asynchronous, chen2020asynchronous, chen2019communication}. \cite{xie2019asynchronous} for the first time analyzed the model convergence of FL under asynchronous arrivals from devices. \cite{ma2021fedsa} analyzed the semi-asynchronous FL where the parameter server aggregates a certain number of local models by their arrival order in each round. \cite{lian2018asynchronous} proposed decentralized stochastic gradient descent (SGD) to solve the communication bottleneck that arises in asynchronous FL with a congested server. \cite{zheng2017asynchronous} leveraged efficient approximation techniques to develop a methodology that compensates for uplink transmission delays in asynchronous FL. \cite{chen2020asynchronous} proposed an asynchronous FL framework with feature representation learning at the server and dynamic local updates at the clients to handle straggler effects.
+This work is based on a strong assumption in the convergence analysis that the server will select a single device to transmit the global model to and then quickly receive a model update from it to conduct the next aggregation. \cite{chen2019communication} proposed a synchronous learning strategy on the clients and a temporally weighted aggregation of the local models on the server to make use of the previously trained local models.

+\textbf{Online/Dynamic FL}: There exist some research on dynamic/online FL \cite{gauthier2021resource,giorgas2020online,li2019online}. \cite{gauthier2021resource} made use of partial-sharing-based communication to reduce the communication overhead in online asynchronous FL. \cite{giorgas2020online} proposed an experimental technique to boost performance. \cite{li2019online} studied multi-task FL with the aim of learning model parameters for new incoming devices.
+Nevertheless, the ``online" aspect of FL considered in \cite{gauthier2021resource,giorgas2020online,li2019online} refers to dataset/model sampling or device arrival dynamics, which is different than the notion of data variations we are interested in.
+The few recent works \cite{hosseinalipour2023parallel,dynamicFedl} which have considered online FL in our context focused on the conventional single-task and synchronous FL settings. \cite{durmus2021federated} proposed a dynamic regularizer for each device at each round, so that in the limit the global and device solutions are aligned.

 None of these existing works have taken advantage of the full potential of asynchronous FL, as they have not investigated the impact of the \textit{orders} in which the devices (i) receive the global model and (ii) return their local models to the server.
 We refer to this as the scheduling of the devices for FL.
 In this work, we study device scheduling for fully-asynchronous and multi-model FL, without any restrictive conditions on device participation.